You can download or listen to the audio version here:

 - New successful systems, goals and habits

-- Practical strategies for passing IELTS
+- Practical strategies for passing the IELTS exam

 - What to do before every study session (this improves your focus dramatically).

 In this tutorial, we’ll look at some very practical strategies for your IELTS preparation.
-These are especially good for the writing section but the systems and habits apply to the other sections too.
+These are especially good for the IELTS writing section but the systems and habits apply to the other sections too.
 Most importantly we’re going to look at goal-setting for 2020.